Heads of Laboratories

 Laboratory of Membrane Biology and Biophysics

-Cells use certain membrane proteins to pump molecules in or out against a concentration gradient.
-Dr. Chen studies a class of these proteins known as ATP-binding cassette, or ABC, transporters that power themselves using ATP.
+Cells use certain membrane proteins to pump molecules in or out of cellular structures, moving them from areas of low concentration to areas of high concentration.
+Dr. Chen studies a class of these proteins known as ATP-binding cassette, or ABC, transporters that power themselves using a form of chemical energy known as ATP.
 She is investigating ABC transporters’ role in normal cellular processes and in disease, including drug resistance.

 Scientists have identified about 2,000 total ABC transporters found in all types of cells; 48 of these occur in human cells.
 These transporter proteins play a role in many important cellular processes, pumping an array of molecules, from nutrients to toxins and cellular building material, through the membrane bilayer.
 Because this molecular cargo is moving from low to high concentration, the transporter protein consumes energy.

 The maltose transporter protein, a type of ABC transporter, brings a sugar known as maltose into a bacterial cell to support growth.
 Using x-ray crystallography, Dr. Chen and colleagues have devised a way to visualize how this transporter converts the chemical energy of ATP hydrolysis into mechanical work through a series of conformational changes.

 Dr. Chen’s interests have now shifted to ABC transporters involved in the immune system and disease.
 For example, her lab now focuses on an ABC transporter known as P-glycoprotein.
 Discovered in the 1970s, P-glycoprotein plays a Jekyll-and-Hyde role in human health.
 This transporter recognizes an array of structurally related compounds and pumps them out of the cell.
 When the cell in question is cancerous and the compounds are therapies targeting some aspect of the cell’s internal machinery, P-glycoprotein’s action reduces the effectiveness of chemotherapy.